Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 Created in 1934 at the First Congress of Writers of the USSR, convened in accordance with the resolution of the Central Committee of the All-Union Communist Party of Bolsheviks of April 23, 1932.

-II...7.
-The Union of Soviet Writers sets the general goal of creating works of high artistic value saturated with the heroic struggle of the international proletariat, the pathos of the victory of socialism, reflecting great wisdom and the heroism of the communist party.
-The Union of Soviet Writers aims to create works of art worthy great era socialism".
-(From the charter of 1934)
+“II...7.
+The Union of Soviet Writers sets the general goal of creating works of high artistic value saturated with the heroic struggle of the international proletariat, the pathos of the victory of socialism, reflecting great wisdom and the heroism of the Communist Party.
+The Union of Soviet Writers aims to create works of art worthy great era socialism."
+(From the 1934 charter)

-1. Organization of the joint venture of the USSR
+1. Organization of the USSR joint venture

-The highest body of the Writers' Union of the USSR was the congress of writers (between 1934 and 1954, contrary to the Charter, it was not convened), which elected the Board of the USSR Writers' Union (150 people in 1986), which, in turn, elected the chairman of the board (since 1977 - the first secretary) and formed the secretariat of the board (36 people in 1986), who managed the affairs of the joint venture between congresses.
-The Board of Directors of the Joint Venture met at least once a year.
-The Board, according to the Charter of 1971, also elected a bureau of the secretariat, which included about 10 people, while the actual leadership was in the hands of the working secretariat group (about 10 full-time positions, occupied more by administrative workers than by writers).
+The highest body of the USSR Writers' Union was the Congress of Writers (between 1934 and 1954, contrary to the Charter, it was not convened), which elected the USSR Writers' Board (150 people in 1986), which, in turn, elected the chairman of the board (from 1977 - the first secretary) and formed the secretariat of the board (36 people in 1986), who managed the affairs of the joint venture in the period between congresses.
+The plenum of the board of the joint venture met at least once a year.
+The board, according to the 1971 Charter, also elected the secretariat bureau, which consisted of about 10 people, while the actual leadership was in the hands of the working secretariat group (about 10 staff positions occupied by administrative workers rather than writers).
 Yu.
 N. Verchenko was appointed head of this group in 1986 (until 1991).

-The structural subdivisions of the Writers' Union of the USSR were regional writers' organizations: the joint ventures of the union and autonomous republics, the writers' organizations of the regions, territories, cities of Moscow and Leningrad, with a structure similar to central organization.
+The structural divisions of the USSR Writers' Union were regional writers' organizations: the Writers' Union of the Union and Autonomous Republics, writers' organizations of regions, territories, Moscow and Leningrad, with a structure similar central organization.

 2. Membership